Selindek/spring-data-jpa-acl/acl/README.md

 ## Limitations

-There are some limitations if you want to use the ACL:
+There are some limitations if you want to use the ACL, however I believe that these limitations only affect most of the Data Rest projects:

 - All domain entities must have a singular id attribute.
 If you really need composite primary key somewhere, then a possible workaround is using @EmbeddedId annotation.
 (Theoretically this issue could be resolved, but I rather spend my resources to add other functionalities and improvements.)
 - All ACl managed queries are forced to be distinct.
 At the moment I have no idea how can I resolve this issue.
 - Search functionality doesn't work with unique queries (defined by `@Query` annotation).
 - ACL and pagination is not working on maps (They are treated as common properties, not as collections).
+- You cannot use unique EntityLookup services for ACL managed entities.
+The id fragment of the URL must be the actual id of the entity.
+(I believe that - although it's a nice and convenient feature - the resulting API won't be a real RESTful API.
+(Oh, and PUT requests won't work any more, so you shouldn't use it anyway.))

 # Changed features

 Spring Data REST is quite a well-designed package but I believe that a few - rarely used - features in it was not planned or implemented properly.